 NOTE: WUS1/WUS3 could be higher or lower frequency than WUS0/WUS2.

 For NB-IoT, UE in RRC_IDLE receives paging on the anchor carrier or on a non-anchor carrier based on system information.
+Some paging carriers may be configured for lower levels of coverage enhancements.
+The eNB can configure a UE to select one of these paging carriers according to coverage information provided by the eNB.
+The UE selects one of these paging carriers only in the cell where the coverage information was received.